6 reasons why you should translate your website

 Netflix Streaming subscriptions:

-These two companies are just an example that can be also observed in many other industries and markets, where businesses that have played wisely the language game -starting from their website content- have witnessed a consistent expansion of their customer base.
+Netflix is just an example that can also be observed in many other industries and markets, where businesses that have played the language game wisely – starting from their website content – have witnessed a consistent expansion of their customer base.

 A company that cares about its content and its customers usually performs better than competitors which do not, but above all, it sets an example.